-I wanted to know more about how vitamin C can benefit everyone, so enlisted the help of Dr Saira Vasdev, co-founder and medical director of Skin and Sanctuary, who has a wealth of knowledge and information to share.
+I wanted to know more about how vitamin C can benefit everyone, so enlisted the help of Dr. Saira Vasdev, co-founder and medical director of Skin and Sanctuary, who has a wealth of knowledge and information to share.
 So grab a hot beverage and get ready to learn about your new skin-care BFF.
 It's going to be educational.

-"Vitamin C is a super antioxidant which protects the skin from environmental damage and prevents premature skin aging associated with UV rays and pollution.
-It penetrates deep into the skin's surface and acts to neutralize free radicals which are toxic to skin cells, as well as stimulating cell renewal and supporting new collagen synthesis.
+"Vitamin C is a super antioxidant that protects the skin from environmental damage and prevents premature skin aging associated with UV rays and pollution," says Dr. Vasdev.
+"It penetrates deep into the skin's surface and acts to neutralize free radicals which are toxic to skin cells, as well as stimulating cell renewal and supporting new collagen synthesis.
 Visible benefits include brighter skin with improved texture, softening of fine lines and wrinkles, and increased firmness and elasticity."

 She says that "it's imperative to seek out stabilized preparations of vitamin C, as unstabilized forms oxidize rapidly and when applied to the skin can cause irritation and actually be harmful to your skin.
 L-Ascorbic acid is the purest form of vitamin C and if formulated to a high standard, provides superior antioxidant defense to its derivatives.
 Always buy products which are packaged in bottles which protect the product from sunlight.
 This prevents premature oxidization of the serum and prolongs its shelf-life."

-Dr. Saira also notes that vitamin C comes in four different concentrations so it is important to select the right one for your skin.
+She also notes that vitamin C comes in four different concentrations so it is important to select the right one for your skin.
 Five percent is ideal for use on the delicate eye area.
 Ten percent is for dry or sensitive skin.
 Fifteen percent is the most commonly used preparation and is generally suitable for all skin types.
 Twenty percent provides the highest concentration of vitamin C and is used for advanced photo-aging concerns or thicker skin types including male skin.